Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Comparison with existing methods

+Our method solves problem~\cref{eq:problem_main} without the Lipschitz continuity of $h$, and hence generalizes the classical LM method for least squares.
+Our iteration complexity bound~\cref{eq:our_iteration_complexity} improves the existing bound~\cref{eq:complexity_ueda} by $\Theta(\kappa)$, and our oracle complexity bound~\cref{eq:our_oracle_complexity} does the existing bound by $\tilde \Theta(\sqrt{\kappa})$.
+On the other hand, the oracle complexity result can also be viewed as removing the Lipschitz assumption for $h$ in the existing result in \cref{eq:complexity_drus}.
+Technically, this alleviation is accomplished by taking full advantage of the convexity and smoothness of $h$ to construct another upper bound for the objective function (see \cref{eq:FxFbarx_diff_upperbound}) that is different from the existing one, \citep[Lemma~3.2]{drusvyatskiy2019efficiency}.
+Our complexity bounds are also better than the bounds of the proximal gradient method.

-Our LM method achieves quadratic convergence under $\Delta_\infty = 0$ and the quadratic growth; the result applies to general smooth $h$.
-To the best of our knowledge, this is the first generalization of the existing quadratic convergence result for $h(\cdot) = \frac{1}{2} \norm{\cdot}^2$ to general smooth functions $h$.
+Our method also achieves local quadratic convergence under $\Delta_\infty = 0$ and the quadratic growth.
+To the best of our knowledge, this is the first generalization of the classical quadratic convergence result for $h(\cdot) = \frac{1}{2} \norm{\cdot}^2$ to general smooth functions $h$.
 Furthermore, we analyze our method under a more general condition, the H\"olderian growth~\cref{eq:holderian} with $1 \leq r < 3$.
-In particular, our results include the linear convergence result \citep{bergou2020convergence} for small $\Delta_\infty$ and $r = 2$.
+Our linear convergence result for small $\Delta_\infty > 0$ and $r = 2$ is similar to that of \citep{bergou2020convergence}, but their assumptions are different.
+The details will be discussed later in \cref{rem:compare_bergou2020}.

+Our complexity bounds \cref{eq:our_iteration_complexity,eq:our_oracle_complexity} are derived with the appropriate setting of the algorithm's parameter based on $L_c$ and $L_h$.
+However, even if the parameter is set arbitrarily, we can obtain bounds of the same order with respect to $\epsilon$; see \cref{thm:complexity_global} for the formal statement.
+It is a common practice to make assumptions in the parameter setting of algorithms in order to derive simpler or better complexity bounds (e.g., Assumption~4 in \citep{bellavia2018levenberg} and the paragraph below Theorem~6.4 in \citep{drusvyatskiy2019efficiency}).